Articles , Glossary

 Event Agency Webpage

-Why is header important?
+Why is the header important?

 There are several issues why the header is a vital element of many websites.